 - Does your site use videos in a low-touch way – e.g., embedded without auto-play?

 - Does your site use responsive design so it can be viewed easily on mobile devices?

-- If your site is currently using Flash, do you have a clear plan to phase it out in 2018?
+- If your site is currently using Flash, do you have a clear plan to phase it out by the end of 2020?

 - Are you using lossless compression to ensure that large graphics load more readily?